pthoren/json-yaml-converter/README.md

 ### Motivation

 Several workflow and flow-based programming tools store user programs as json.
 Unfortunately, these programs are painful to code review in their native format because json does not support multi-line strings.
-Source code is much easier to read when stored as yaml:
+For example:

-Before:
+Json:

 ```
           "expressions": {